-Love it or hate it, China is an incredible country.
+China is an incredible country with a huge array of beautiful landscapes and a unique culture to get lost in.
 China is a vast place to visit with many amazing sights to see.
 From man made feats of engineering like the Great Wall to natural wonders such as the geothermal springs at Huanglong, there are certainly plenty of options for any traveler.

-If you’re looking for some inspiration to visit China then here are 10 photographs that might encourage you to book that ticket.
+Most tourists flock to Beijing, Xian or Shanghai but if you’re looking for some alternative places to visit in China, then here are 10 photographs that might encourage you to venture off the beaten path.

 - Visitors from most countries will need a visa before they can visit China and they can take several weeks to get sorted so make sure you allow plenty of time for this.